CARNASDEV/Miners/README.md

 ## Contributing

 Feel free to submit issues and enhancement requests.
+As the game is still in development, feedback and contributions are welcome!

 ## License